 The translation profile requires mastery of the language in which the material has to be translated and the source language.

 For instance, the agencies may ask you to reproduce an English write-up to the second language, say, French, Spanish, or German that you know or vice versa.

 If you enjoy writing and speak multiple languages, you can make an exciting freelance career as a content writer.

 Since marketing has become a crucial part of businesses, creative writers have become an integral part of it.
 Nearly all companies, big or small, need persuasive writers for their business and outreach.

 Most companies hire freelance contributors and authors for their websites, blogs, products, catalogs, campaigns, services, and marketing.

 Furthermore, you can also write ebooks, study material for language learning, magazines, and children’s books.

-You can also be a journalist writing on an array of topics — the options are pretty limitless!
+You can also be a journalist writing on various topics — the options are pretty limitless!

-All a content writer needs to do is write unique and 100% plagiarism-free articles for the clients.
+All a content writer needs to do is write unique and 100% plagiarism-free articles for clients.

-Besides, there are many online platforms like Upwork, Guru, Freelancer, Outsourcely, Textbroker, where you can enroll yourself and start getting writing gigs.
+Besides, there are many online platforms like Upwork, Guru, Freelancer, Outsourcely, and Textbroker, where you can enroll and get writing gigs.

 If you have all these, you are through.